KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 ## Next Concrete Steps

-1. Launch **P1.5 Phase 2**: finalize fixture generation updates, document the refresh flow, and wire outputs into CI alongside the new schemas.
+1. Launch **P1.5 Phase 4**: socialize the validation workflow (docs, release notes) and coordinate with downstream consumers before enforcing new contracts.
-2. Prep **P1.5 Phase 3** by sketching the CI integration plan (commands, failure handling) and sharing it with maintainers for early feedback.
-3. Scope **P1.6 shared `$defs`** work, identifying candidates from the freshly added schemas so consolidation can start immediately after Phase 3.
+2. Scope **P1.6 shared `$defs`** work, identifying candidates from the freshly added schemas so consolidation can start immediately after Phase 4.
-4. Tighten the Stage 1 `maintainerURL` rules as part of the P1.5 cleanup so the stricter schema can ship with the Phase 3 automation.
-5. Draft the orchestrator CLI design doc (task P1.2) using the stage graph and architecture diagrams as the backbone for review.
+3. Draft the orchestrator CLI design doc (task P1.2) using the stage graph and architecture diagrams as the backbone for review.
+4. Translate the release validation script into a GitHub Actions check so schema regressions block PR merges.

 ## P1.5 Playbook: Final Artifact Schemas & Validation